-The events are electronically timed and competitors are issued with a RFID timing bracelet that is worn on the left wrist in Triathlons or the left ankle in Duathlons.
+The events are electronically timed and competitors are issued with a RFID timing bracelet that is worn on the ankle.

-Results are normally published the next day on the clubs website www.triclub.co.nz and through our facebook page.
+Results are normally published the next day on the clubs' website www.triclub.co.nz and through our facebook page.

-- A mass start is roughly organized with the Long course and faster competitors close to the front so the younger and slower competitors don’t get jostled around.
+·A mass start is held with the Long & Medium courses with faster competitors close to the front so the younger and slower competitors don’t get jostled around.

-- Our events are non drafting events, which means you must stay 3m behind another competitor unless overtaking in which you have 15s to advance your front axel past you opponent.
-This procedure must be to the right and a minium clearance of 1m maintained.
-The competitor whose axel is behind must fallback to maintain a 3m clearance.
+· Our events are non drafting events, which means you must stay 10 m behind another competitor unless overtaking in which you have 20 seconds to advance your front axle past you opponent.
+This procedure must be to the right and a minimum clearance of 1 m maintained.
+The competitor whose axle is behind must fall back to maintain a 10 m clearance.

-- In 25m pools competitor proceed up the left side of the current lane, turn at the end then return back on the right side of the lane.
-When they reach there entry point they must duck under the lane divider and repeat the process until they reach the finish.
+· In 25 metre pools competitors proceed up the left side of the current lane, turn at the end then return back on the right side of the lane.
+When they reach their entry point they must duck under the lane divider and repeat the process until they reach the finish.

-- In 50m pools competitor proceed up the lane in any position until they reach the end then duck under the lane divider and return back down the next lane repeating the process until they reach the finish.
+· In 50 metre pools competitors proceed up the lane in any position until they reach the end then duck under the lane divider and return back down the next lane repeating the process until they reach the finish.

-- This is the area where you change over from one discipline to another.
+· This is the area where you change over from one discipline to another.
 Try and keep your equipment tidy so it doesn’t interfere with others competitors.
 Boxes & bags etc should not be kept in the transition area.